OmnisCorp/OmnisCorpWebsite/README.md

 We are a French company, with a sprinkle of British, [ilkyaa](https://github.com/ilkyaa) being the French one, [GamingBurber](https://github.com/GamingBurber), the British one.

-[ilkyaa](https://github.com/ilkyaa) is a French developer who codes in Rust, Javascript, Go, Lua, CSS and HTML.
+[ilkyaa](https://github.com/ilkyaa) is a French developer who codes in Rust, Javascript(Mainly), Go, Lua, CSS and HTML.

-[GamingBurber](https://github.com/GamingBurber) is a British/French developer who codes in C++, HTML, Java and mcfunction.
+[GamingBurber](https://github.com/GamingBurber) is a British/French developer who codes in C++(Mainly), HTML, Java and mcfunction.

 ### Why do we exist?